Wells Fargo Advisors Bleeds More Brokers

 (Updated with closing stock price in last paragraph.)

-After a brief respite at the end of 2017, Wells Fargo & Co. suffered a decline in brokers and brokerage customer assets in the first three months of this year.
+After a brief respite at the end of 2017, Wells Fargo & Co. resumed losing brokers and brokerage customer assets in the first three months of this year.

 Wells Fargo Advisors, the scandal-plagued bank company’s retail brokerage business, lost a net 155 advisors in the first quarter of 2018, down 1% from three months earlier to 14,399 brokers.
 Compared with March 31, 2017, headcount fell 2%, the company said in its first-quarter preliminary earnings report on Friday morning.